 Melancholy, 1894 by Edvard Munch

 Nilssen sits miserable among the rocks on the shore at Asgardstrand, in the profile position of contemplation.
 In the distance the figures of a man and a woman, Christian and Oda Krohg, are about to embark on a boat, bound for an island where they will make love.
 Nilssen is painted in the manner of the Pont-Aven school, in heavy inflexible contours.
 The further flatten a figure already flattened by the profile silhouette, and do not altogether harmonize with the vague plastic implication of the face and the hand supporting it.
-The distant view is fused into art nouveau undulations, We are in fact presented with two different image: firstly, an imaginary but objective view of a melancholy man and secondly, a blurred picture of the distant scene his mind's eye conjures up as a metaphor of the cause of his melancholy.
+The distant view is fused into art nouveau undulations.
+We are in fact presented with two different image: firstly, an imaginary but objective view of a melancholy man and secondly, a blurred picture of the distant scene his mind's eye conjures up as a metaphor of the cause of his melancholy.
 Such double images, demanding a transfer from our own eyes to the mid's eye of a foreground figure, are not uncommon in Munch